yanlaichen/ACCOMPLISH-Computing-Modules/Differentiation_GUI/README.md

 ## Contents
 - "GUI_differentiation_student": Contains the app file and a version of the source code function with blank blocks for students to complete as part of the assignment.
-- "GUI_differentiation_complete": Intended for the advisor, with the app file and the completed source code function.
 - "ACCOMPLISH - Numerical Differentiation.pdf" PDF version of this README.

+## Solutions
+- [GUI_differentiation_complete](https://github.com/vijayvarma392/ACCOMPLISH_Computing_Modules_Solutions/tree/main/Differentiation_GUI/GUI_differentiation_complete): Intended for the advisor, with the app file and the completed source code function.

 ## Overview of the GUI
 1. **User inputs**